 Sometimes student pilots require two attempts to pass their PPL written exam.

-Those who fail the knowledge test on their first take did not take any online pilot course before the exam.
+Those who failed the knowledge test on their first take did not take any online pilot course before the exam.

-Either you self-study adequately or take classes in an actual ground school for your PPL, you will inevitably pass the exam.
+You will inevitably pass the exam whether you self-study adequately or take classes in an actual ground school for your PPL.

-The online course alone is an aid to gather knowledge, but student pilots need a test prep.
+The online course alone is an aid in gathering knowledge, but student pilots need a test prep.

-Using Gleim’s test prep to practice multiple-choice questions and answers similar to the FAA knowledge test for a private pilot license is crucial.
+Use Gleim’s test prep to practice multiple-choice questions and answers similar to the FAA knowledge test for a private pilot license.

 You may use Gleim’s test prep book.
 This book will help you practice answering multiple-choice questions and simultaneously finding out which topics are your weaknesses and need more revisions.

 Individuals with poor aeronautical knowledge will find the PPL written exam difficult.

 Student pilots must:

 - Follow a process for reviewing;